This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 The rossini cocktail is your new favorite brunch drink!
-Made with strawberry puree, sparkling wine, and simple syrup.
+Made with strawberry puree, sparkling wine, and simple syrup, it's easy, sweet, and perfect for any occasion.

 Move over mimosa, there's a new millennial brunch drink in town.